-Anyone fishing legally in Maryland can catch and record an award-winning fish by landing any of more than 60 eligible species in three categories above a certain minimum size.
-If you catch a fish that meets or exceeds the official award size, simply submit your catch to any of the many official award centers (tackle shops) to receive your entry ticket and instructions on how to complete the required online registration process.
-You will receive your award certificate within 45 days.
-Catch and Release anglers may participate by bringing a clear photograph of their fish to an official award center.
-Lay the fish on a tape measure to photograph so that the species and size can be verified.
-Submit your photo and the signature of a witness to an official award center to receive your entry ticket.
+Any angler fishing legally in Maryland may catch and report a trophy sized fish by landing any of more than 60 eligible species in three categories at or above a certain minimum size.
+If you catch a fish that meets or exceeds the official award size, simply lay the fish on a tape measure and photograph so that the species and size can be verified.
+Submit your catch through our online registration process.
+Once your catch is verified, you will receive your award certificate within 45 days.

 The Invasive Species Award Component recognizes anglers for reporting their harvest of certain eligible invasive fish species.
 "Invasive" describes a species that, when introduced into an ecosystem, aggressively establishes itself and has the potential to negatively affect native plants, animals or habitat.
-Currently there are 3 invasive fish species which naturally reproduce in Maryland or migrate into Maryland waters: blue catfish, northern snakehead, and flathead catfish.
-There are two ways for anglers to enter: 1) Angler Award - fish meeting the minimum award size are eligible; 2) State Record - fish exceeding the existing state record weight are eligible.
+Currently there are three invasive fish species which naturally reproduce in Maryland or migrate into Maryland waters: blue catfish, northern snakehead, and flathead catfish.
+Fish

-Members of the Maryland Youth Fishing Club (MYFC) who submit their fishing reports to the Youth Angler's Log will be entered into a random drawing for prizes.
+Members of the Maryland Youth Fishing Club who submit their fishing reports to the Youth Angler's Log will be entered into a random drawing for prizes.
 Winner's names will be posted online.
-Visit the MYFC for additional information on how to become a member.
+Visit the Maryland Youth Fishing Club for additional information on how to become a member.

 Be sure to visit the Maryland Youth Fishing Club website for additional information on youth fishing.